 The second VPA (VPA-2) described in this VPA-DD targets the same programme and includes biogas digesters installed from 01/01/2017 onwards.
 The inclusion of a second VPA into the registered PoA was needed due to VPA-1 reaching its small-scale methodology threshold limit as defined under the CDM.
 As such, VPA-2 represents a continuation of the existing IDBP programme, and does not differ in terms of target geographical area, technology type, or end-user type.

-As the first VPA, VPA-2 covers the installation of fixed-dome type biodigesters of up to 12 m3 in households that prior to the implementation of the project activity were using non-renewable biomass (NRB) and fossil fuels as their main source of cooking fuel.
-The biodigesters are fed with manure mixed with water, which undergo anaerobic digestion and produce biogas that is channelled directly to a cook stove.
+VPA-2 covers the installation of biodigesters of up to 12 m3 in households that prior to the implementation of the project activity were using non-renewable biomass (NRB) and fossil fuels as their main source of cooking fuel.
+The biodigesters, either made from brick (fixed-dome) or plastic, are fed with manure mixed with water, which undergo anaerobic digestion and produce biogas that is channelled directly to a cook stove.
 This biogas produced replaces the combustion of NRB and fossil fuels, thereby reducing carbon dioxide (CO2) emissions.
 The biodigesters also reduce methane (CH4) emissions by diverting manure that would otherwise decompose without the capture and use of the methane.
 The technical specification of the biodigester used in VPA-2 shall comply with the related technical requirement under IDBP, and is further outlined in Section A.5 of this PDD.

 Table 1 below shows a tentative schedule for the implementation of this VPA.
-Biodigesters can be included in this VPA until the small-scale methodology threshold limit applicable under the CDM is reached.
+Biodigesters of both material types can be included in this VPA until the small-scale methodology threshold limit applicable under the CDM is reached.
 This number is not known ex-ante, and the actual number of biodigesters will therefore be confirmed upon verification.
 This infers that the actual rate of implementation, as well as the resulting emission reduction potential, may deviate from the presented figures as long as all eligibility criteria of the VPA are met.

 Table 1: Forecasted annual implementation schedule of VPA-2 (01/01/2017 – 31/12/2023)